 What is butabarbital (Butisol Sodium)?

-Butabarbital is in a group of drugs called barbiturates (bar-BIT-chur-ates).
+Butabarbital is a barbiturate (bar-BIT-chur-ate).
 Butabarbital slows the activity of your brain and nervous system.

-Butabarbital is used short-term to treat insomnia, or as a sedative before surgery.
+Butabarbital is used as a sedative.
+Butabarbital is also used short-term to treat insomnia, or as a sedative before surgery.

-Butabarbital may also be used for purposes other than those listed in this medication guide.
+Butabarbital may also be used for purposes not listed in this medication guide.

 round, green, imprinted with BUTISOL SODIUM, 37 113